lsst-sqre/sqr-073/index.rst

 This means NGINX and Gafaelfawr could still be overloaded by higher quantities of traffic, such as runaway processes in tight loops or an intentional denial of service attack.

 Fully defending against denial of service attacks is outside the scope of the Rubin Science Platform and not something we can reasonably expect to do.
-But we can apply sanity limits on requests at the NGINX level to protect against being overwhelmed by accidents external to the cluster.
+We can, however, apply sanity limits on requests at the NGINX level to protect against being overwhelmed by accidents external to the cluster.

 This can be done with `ingress-nginx annotations <https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/#rate-limiting>`__, normally managed via ``GafaelfawrIngress``.
 This rate limiting can only be done by IP address, not by user.